Her lawsuit almost crippled California unions. This is how she thinks they can survive.

 Vincent Vernuccio of the right-leaning Mackinac Center has studied Michigan's unions since the state enacted a right-to-work law banning fair share fees in 2012.
 Union membership has declined in the years since then, but it spikes in some years.
 Membership in the United Autoworkers has been growing, for instance.

-That tells him that "unions are going to have step up their game and show that memberships has a value," he said.
+That tells him that "unions are going to have step up their game and show that membership has a value," he said.

 They've been working on it.
 The California Correctional Peace Officers Association recently struck a one-year contract with Gov. Jerry Brown that gives its 27,000 members a raise.
-Members of SEIU Local 1000, state government's largest union, this month elected three new vice presidents who pledged to give them more close and personal attention in the workplace.
+Members of Service Employees International Union Local 1000, state government's largest union, this month elected three new vice presidents who pledged to give them more close and personal attention in the workplace.

 About that big raise